wjandrea/what-bash/README.md

 If you're editing `what.sh`, don't forget to source it before running it again, e.g. `source what.sh; what ...`

 ## Roadmap

-* Break the indentation functions into their own script

 `what`